-Note: Users weighing more than 90 pounds (41 kg) are detected within the speed and position limits of the feature.
-Users weighing 50 pounds (22.7 kg) to 89 pounds (40.5 kg) may not be detected depending on their speed and location.
-Always be aware of and follow the console's instructions for proper operation.
+Note: Users weighing more than 50 pounds (22.7 kg) are detected within the speed and position limits of the feature.
+Users weighing less than 50 pounds (22.7 kg) may not be detected depending on their speed and location.
+Always be aware of the console's instructions and follow them for proper operation.